abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter09.md

 has a steady quality to it.

-Another useful way of directing thought is to the aspects of what in Pāli is called *samvega*: urgency, the sense that there is no time to waste or to fool around.
+Another useful way of directing thought is to the aspects of what in Pāli is called *saṃvega*: urgency, the sense that there is no time to waste or to fool around.
 One of the reflections that the monastics are encouraged to cultivate on a regular basis is: “The days and nights are relentlessly passing.
 How well am I spending my time?”
 That’s a very